Andorra, one of the European microstates, is a landlocked nation situated between Spain and France.

 In most cases, the ETIAS for Andorra will be granted at this stage and digitally linked to the traveller’s passport.
 An email notification is also sent.

 In the unlikely event that there is a hit in one of the systems, the application will undergo manual review to assess whether the individual can cross the Andorran border.

 Passport requirements for ETIAS Andorra

 A biometric passport issued by a visa-exempt non-EU country is needed for ETIAS Andorra.
-To meet the ETIAS requirements, the passport should be valid for a minimum of 3 months from the date of arrival in the Schengen Area.
+To meet the ETIAS requirements, the passport should be valid upon arrival in the Schengen Area.